cleanlab/cleanlab/.github/ISSUE_TEMPLATE/2-feature-request.md

 # Details

 <!--
 Describe your proposed feature in more detail.
+INCLUDE the exact code you are trying to run or would like to see, if your question is related to code.
 Answer any of the following questions that you can:
   * What is the problem you're trying to solve?
   * What tasks or workflows would be enabled by having support for your